Germany won't punish players for George Floyd protests - WHIZ News

-DÜSSELDORF, Germany (AP) — As more players spoke out Wednesday, the German soccer federation said it will not punish those who protest against the killing of George Floyd and racism.
+DÜSSELDORF, Germany (AP) — As more players spoke out against racial discrimination and injustice, the German soccer federation said it will not punish those who protest against the killing of George Floyd.

-Several players in Germany have made statements with gestures during games or messages on their clothing since Floyd died on May 25 after a white Minneapolis police officer pressed his knee for several minutes on his neck.
+The Bundesliga has seen several players feature messages on their clothing and make gestures since Floyd died after a white Minneapolis police officer pressed his knee for several minutes on his neck.

-On Wednesday, Schalke and U.S. midfielder Weston McKennie published a video on social media which mixed footage of police officers using force against black people with clips of leading soccer players and other athletes saying: “Enough is enough.”
+The players’ campaign grew online Wednesday with Schalke and U.S. midfielder Weston McKennie publishing a video which mixed footage of police officers using force against black people with clips of leading soccer players and other athletes saying: “Enough is enough.”

 The German soccer federation, known as the DFB, said earlier Wednesday it opposed punishing any players for on-field protests related to Floyd’s death because it believes their anti-racism messages match the federation’s own principles.